Value Cards: An Educational Toolkit for Teaching Social Impacts of Machine Learning through Deliberation: Design of The Value Cards Toolkit

 \subsection{The Model Cards}

 Inspired by Mitchell et al. \cite{mitchell2019model}, the first set of artifacts in our toolkit is the Model Cards.
 Each Model Card describes one machine learning model by showing its performance metrics in aggregate and across different demographic groups (see Figure~\ref{tab:model} for an example).
-Collectively, the Model Cards capture the trade-offs across different metrics in a machine learning-based decision making system. \footnote{We include all eight Model Cards, four Persona Cards, and three Checklist Cards in Appendix.}
+Collectively, the Model Cards capture the trade-offs across different metrics in a machine learning-based decision making system.

 The aim of the Model Cards is to both describe the performance metrics and to capture the inherent and often implicit trade-offs across different metrics in a machine learning-based decision making system.
 Optimizing for multiple system criteria is a tricky task: optimizing one criterion often leads to poor performance on others.
 The use of the Model Cards is to specifically capture, scaffold and communicate those trade-offs to the readers.